drBenway/pixi-vn-wiki/start/translate.md

 In visual novels, or other types of games, it is common to have the ability to select the game language.

-Pixi’VN does not have any built-in functionality to handle translations.
-So you will have to use external libraries to perform translations and you have total freedom of implementation.
+In your Pixi’VN project you need to use external libraries to handle translations.
+So you are free to choose the implementation that suits you best.

 The most used library and compatible with many frameworks is [i18next](https://www.i18next.com/). **What is i18next?** i18next is an internationalization-framework written in and for JavaScript.